Learn How to Keep Happy, Healthy Horses in Grazing Paddocks

 Tips for Loading a Horse onto a Trailer

-- Loading a horse into a trailer or horsebox should take place quietly and with a minimum of fuss.
+Loading a horse into a trailer or horsebox can be difficult, but — with proper management — can be completed without unduly stressing horse or handler.
+Loading should take place quietly and with a minimum of fuss.
 The aim is to keep the horse as calm a possible to avoid upsetting him before the journey has begun.
-Note: You may disagree with some of the following loading and unloading strategies.
-Those described may not suit your situation, equipment, horse or training strategies.
+Note: these are only a few of the possible strategies.
+The strategies you implement will depend on your situation, equipment, horse or training strategies.
 They are presented as a guide only.

 - The horse should be fully dressed for travel.